google-marketing-solutions/feedgen/README.md

 |Electronics|Brand + Attribute + Product Type|Samsung 88” Smart LED TV with 4K 3D Curved Screen|
 |Books|Title + Type + Format (Hardcover, eBook) + Author|1,000 Italian Recipe Cookbook, Hardcover by Michele Scicolone|

-These patterns can be set up in the Colab notebook by defining the set of features that are considered **main features**, and thus must exist in all generated titles and descriptions, as well as defining individual features to use for composing the title and description model prompts, respectively.
+You can rely on these patterns to generate the few-shot prompting examples defined in the FeedGen `Config` worksheet, which will accordingly steer the values generated by the model.

 We also suggest the following:

 * Provide as many product attributes as possible for enriching **description** generation.
 * Use **size**, **color**, and **gender / age group** for title generation, if available.
 * Do **NOT** use model numbers or promotional text in titles.

 ### Vertex AI Pricing and Quotas